pallets/jinja/docs/api.rst

         in this dict are the names of the blocks, and the values a list of blocks registered.
 The last item in each list is the current active block (latest in the inheritance chain).

+    .. automethod:: jinja2.runtime.Context.call(callable, \*args, \**kwargs)

+.. admonition:: Implementation

+    Context is immutable for the same reason Python's frame locals are immutable inside functions.
+Both Jinja2 and Python are not using the context / frame locals as data storage for variables but only as primary data source.

+    When a template accesses a variable the template does not define, Jinja2 looks up the variable in the context, after that the variable is treated as if it was defined in the template.

 .. _loaders: